The City is actively helping the homeless and working to reduce homelessness in Salem through the following programs:

 more than $450,000 in rental vouchers to house very-low Income residents with disabilities.
 Vouchers pay private landlords the difference between what a low-income household can afford and the fair market rent.
 The vouchers are targeted to persons with disabilities, particularly those who are transitioning out of institutional or other separated settings; at serious risk of institutionalization; currently experiencing homelessness; previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project; or at risk of becoming homeless.

-A number of the implementation items that came out of the Downtown Task Force are occurring at ARCHES.
+Several implementation items that came out of the Downtown Homeless Solutions Task Force are occurring at ARCHES.
 These include expanded day room space, showers, 24/7 restroom facilities, laundry, and storage.
-Construction is expected to be complete in September 2019.
+Under construction now, the new space is expected to open in mid-2020.

 Union Gospel Mission

-A new site at 700-800 Commercial St NE and 253-275 Division St NE was recently approved and a Riverfront Downtown Urban Renewal Area grant was issued in June 2019 for this project.
+A new site at 700-800 Commercial St NE and 253-275 Division St NE is under construction and a Riverfront Downtown Urban Renewal Area grant was issued in June 2019 for this project.
 The new site will expand UGM dining capacity from 72 to 232 seats and 220,000 meals annually (a 36% increase).
 It will also increase shelter capacity from 150 to 300 beds (116% increase in annual nights of shelter).
-It will also include recovery and education services.
+It will also include recovery and education services..